SD › Travel Guides › Travel Books

 The books below are not strictly travel books – but books that celebrate the magic of adventure and exploration.
-Books that have an adventurous spirit.
-A spirit of exploration and inquiry.
 Or maybe just books that I like to read while traveling.

-The 16 Best Travel Books (and Books for Travel)
+The 16 Best Travel Books of All Time

 This is the best travel book ever written.
 The magisterial memoirs from a disastrous trip to the South Pole in the early 20th century.